Atlanta Student Movement: Legacy

-The original work on An Appeal for Human Rights begun by members of the Atlanta Student Movement continues into the present, with periodic reviews in 2000, and 2010.
-These include the 40th Anniversary An Appeal for Human Rights v.II, 2010 - An Appeal for Human Rights vIII) by means of a review, reflection, and revision process by original members of COAHR.
+The original work on 'An Appeal for Human Rights' started by members of the Atlanta Student Movement continues into the present, with periodic reviews in 2000 (the 40th Anniversary 'An Appeal for Human Rights v.II') and 2010 ('An Appeal for Human Rights vIII') by means of a review, reflection, and revision process by original members of COAHR.

-Along with the lasting social effects that the Movement brought about, a more tangible legacy can be found near the West End of Atlanta, where Atlanta Student Movement Boulevard (formerly Fair Street) cuts through campus of Clark Atlanta University.
+Along with the lasting social effects that the Movement brought about, a more tangible legacy can be found near the West End of Atlanta, where Atlanta Student Movement Boulevard (formerly Fair Street) cuts through the campus of Clark Atlanta University.
 The street was named as such in a dedication ceremony on November 1, 2010, hosted by Kasim Reed, the Mayor of Atlanta.

 New Appeal for Human Rights

 On May 16, 2017, 'A New Appeal for Human Rights' was released.
-Echoing the sentiments of the 1960s Appeal for Human Rights, the document highlights the importance of recognizing 'human rights as universal and inalienable, as well as indivisible and interdependent'.
+Echoing the sentiments of the 1960s Appeal for Human Rights, the document highlights the importance of recognizing "human rights as universal and inalienable, as well as indivisible and interdependent".

-Dr Lonnie King, Chairman of the Atlanta Student Movement of 1960-1961 said that the document 'clearly illustrates that the quest for a 'just' society continues to this day'.
+Dr Lonnie King, Chairman of the Atlanta Student Movement of 1960-1961 said that the document "clearly illustrates that the quest for a 'just' society continues to this day".